-If you're looking for an electric grinder for brewed coffee then the Baratza Encore at £139 is the best sub £150 brew methods grinder on the market (not suitable for espresso).
+If you're looking for an electric grinder for brewed coffee then the Wilfa Svart at £95 is the best sub £100 brew methods grinder on the market (not suitable for espresso).
 If you looking for a dedicated espresso grinder, then check out the Eureka Mignon - On-Demand.
-It's a simple, but highly effective unit that delivers the best quality home espresso for under £300.
+It's a simple, but highly effective unit that delivers the best quality home espresso for between £315 & £380.

 Lower mid-range - for home or light commercial use

 In the area of low volume commercial grinders (50-150 coffees per day), there are not that many brands and models that stand up to their claims.
-Two grinders that do what they say are the Fiorenzato F64E and the Mazzer Super Jolly E. Both grinders are on demand, hold 64mm flat steel burrs, are very well manufactured and offer excellent grind quality and speed (17g - 5 secs).
-Some high volume establishments use them as a secondary grinder for decaf coffee.
-Price wise expect to pay between £550-800 - anything less and you are buying sub standard kit.
+One grinder that we highly recommend is the Eureka Zenith 65E HS (High Speed).
+It is on demand, holds 65mm flat steel burrs, is well manufactured and offers excellent grind quality and speed (17g - 5 secs).
+For this level of grinder, expect to pay between £700-800 - anything less and you are buying sub standard kit.

 Upper mid-range - for medium commercial use